"Dad, what does 'polygamy' mean?"

 "Sherlock."
-Dad stood up and threw his napkin down in exasperation, cutting his wife off mid-sentence.
+Dad stood up and threw his napkin down, cutting his wife off mid-sentence.
 "You know I'm not going to tolerate lies.
 I want you to come into the study with me."

 Sherlock had never been summoned to "Dad's study", and had no idea what was meant by the phrase.
 But Mycroft had been there on a couple of occasions, and had borne the welts from his father's belt to prove it.
-He also got to his feet, calmly but purposefully.
+He also got to his feet.
 Dad turned to him.